Schedule 2 Authorised Disability Services

 A TAC client who resides in supported accommodation may be required to make a contribution to their Daily Living Expenses (DLE) (s60(7)).
 The Governor in Council may, by Order published in the Government Gazette, fix limits in respect of contributions to be made by a person towards the cost of supported accommodation s60(11A).
 The TAC may be liable to pay as compensation under s60(2)(a) the reasonable cost of accommodation support for the difference between the fixed limit and the amount charged by the Provider as a disability service.

-See also the TAC Assisted living accommodation policy and the Daily Living Expenses policy.
+See also the TAC Supported accommodation policy.

 b.
 Attendant care services